spencer-shadley/completed-class/02-Lesson-Plans/03-Week-JavaScript/02-Day_Loops-and-More/drill-solution.md

 # Explain the CSS Box Model

-The CSS Box Model are the "boxes" which compose every HTML element.
-Each element is contained in a series of boxes, starting with the content which is surrounded by a padding "box", border "box" and finally a margin "box".
+The term box model is way of referencing the space that an element takes up on a page.
+It consists of margin (the space between the element and other elements), border, padding (the space between the content and border) and the content.
+Each of these "space"s is considered a "box", altogether composing the full "CSS Box Model".

 ## Bonus